-The info(“clickedobjectid”) function is the most powerful and flexible of these function, it returns the object ID of the clicked object.
-With this ID you can use the objectinfo( function to get any information you want about the clicked object.
+The info(“clickedobjectid”) function is the most powerful and flexible of these functions; it returns the object ID of the clicked object.
+With this ID, you can use the objectinfo( function to get any information you want about the clicked object.
 Here are some of the properties you can find out about the clicked object.

 objectinfo("title",info("clickedobjectid")) ☞ Button Title objectinfo("name",info("clickedobjectid")) ☞ Name of Object objectinfo("rectangle",info("clickedobjectid")) ☞ Object Coordinates

 To see a list of all of an objects properties that can be accessed, open the Form Object Blueprint.
 Different types of objects have different properties, and new properties may be added in new versions of Panorama, but the blueprint will always list all of them.

 Using the info(“clickedobjectid”) function allows several objects to share the same code.
 Here is a revision of the previous example, but with four stars instead of one.
 All four of them call the same pickStarPoints procedure.

 Since the procedure uses the info(“clickedobjectid”) function to find out what star has been clicked, all four stars work correctly and independently even though they share the same code.

 Important: The object ID is not a fixed number, it may change whenever the form is edited.
 So don’t check to see if an object ID is a fixed number.

 if info("clickedobjectedid")=12 <-- DON'T DO THIS!!!

 But you can use the ID number to uniquely identify the object right now, it will remain valid for the duration of the procedure (unless the procedure deletes objects or changes the layering of objects).